 Additionally, there are certain contracts with Business customers for wireline and telematics services that have a contractual minimum fee over the total contract term.
 We cannot predict the time period when revenue will be recognized related to those contracts; thus, they are excluded from the time bands below.
-These contracts have varying terms spanning over approximately nine years ending in August 2031 and have aggregate contract minimum payments totaling \$2.4 billion.
+These contracts have varying terms spanning over approximately nine years ending in April 2032 and have aggregate contract minimum payments totaling \$1.6 billion.

-At December 31, 2021, the transaction price related to unsatisfied performance obligations for total Verizon that is expected to be recognized for 2022, 2023 and thereafter was \$17.0 billion, \$8.3 billion and \$2.3 billion, respectively.
+At December 31, 2022, the transaction price related to unsatisfied performance obligations that are expected to be recognized for 2023, 2024 and thereafter was \$22.1 billion, \$14.3 billion and \$8.1 billion, respectively.
 Remaining performance obligation estimates are subject to change and are affected by several factors, including terminations and changes in the timing and scope of contracts, arising from contract modifications.